II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 1. Bacterial enzymes called autolysins:

-a) Break the glycosidic bonds between the peptidoglycan monomers at the point of growth along the existing peptidoglycan (see Fig. 5, steps 1-3); and
+a) Break the glycosidic bonds between the peptidoglycan monomers at the point of growth along the existing peptidoglycan; and

-2. The bactoprenols transport the peptidoglycan monomers across the cytoplasmic membrane and insert the monomers into existing peptidoglycan (see Fig. 3, step-3, Fig. 3, step-4, Fig. 3, step-5, and Fig. 3, step-6)
+2. The bactoprenols help assemble the peptidoglycan monomers, transport those monomers across the cytoplasmic membrane, and insert the monomers into existing peptidoglycan (see Fig. 2, steps 1-6)

-3. Transglycosylase enzymes then insert and link new peptidoglycan monomers into the breaks in the peptidoglycan (see Fig. 6, step 1 and Fig. 6, step 2).
+3. Transglycosylase enzymes then insert and link new peptidoglycan monomers into the breaks in the peptidoglycan (see Fig. 3, steps 1-2.

-4. Finally, transpeptidase enzymes reform the peptide cross-links between the rows and layers of peptidoglycan to make the wall strong (see Fig. 7, step 1 and see Fig. 7, step 2).
+4. Finally, transpeptidase enzymes reform the peptide cross-links between the rows and layers of peptidoglycan to make the wall strong (see Fig. 4, steps 1-2).

-1. Penicillins, cephalosporins, as well as other beta-lactam antibiotics (see Fig. 1), bind to the transpeptidase enzymes (also called penicillin-binding proteins) responsible for reforming the peptide cross-links between rows and layers of peptidoglycan of the cell wall as new peptidoglycan monomers are added during bacterial cell growth.
+Penicillins, cephalosporins, as well as other beta-lactam antibiotics (see Common Antibiotics), bind to the transpeptidase enzymes (also called penicillin-binding proteins) responsible for reforming the peptide cross-links between rows and layers of peptidoglycan of the cell wall as new peptidoglycan monomers are added during bacterial cell growth.
 This binding blocks the transpeptidase enzymes from cross-linking the sugar chains and results in a weak cell wall.
-In addition, these antibiotics appear to interfere with the bacterial controls that keep autolysins in check, with resulting degradation of the peptidoglycan and osmotic lysis of the bacterium (see Fig. 7).
+In addition, these antibiotics appear to interfere with the bacterial controls that keep autolysins in check, with resulting degradation of the peptidoglycan and osmotic lysis of the bacterium (see Fig. 6).

-2. A few antimicrobial chemotherapeutic agents inhibit normal synthesis of the acid-fast cell wall of the genus Mycobacterium (see Fig. 1).
+A few antimicrobial chemotherapeutic agents inhibit normal synthesis of the acid-fast cell wall of the genus Mycobacterium (see Common Antibiotics).

-3. A very few antibiotics, such as polymyxins, colistins, and daptomycin (see Fig. 1), as well as many disinfectants (def) and antiseptics (def), such as orthophenylphenol, chlorhexidine, hexachlorophene, zephiran, alcohol, and triclosans, alter the bacterial cytoplasmic membrane (def) causing leakage of molecules and enzymes needed for normal bacterial metabolism.
+A very few antibiotics, such as polymyxins, colistins, and daptomycin (see Common Antibiotics), as well as many disinfectants (def) and antiseptics (def), such as orthophenylphenol, chlorhexidine, hexachlorophene, zephiran, alcohol, and triclosans, alter the bacterial cytoplasmic membrane (def) causing leakage of molecules and enzymes needed for normal bacterial metabolism.

 b.
 Daptomycin disrupts the bacterial cytoplasmic membrane function by apparently binding to the membrane and causing rapid depolarization.
 This results on a loss of membrane potential and leads to inhibition of protein, DNA and RNA synthesis, resulting in bacterial cell death.